Subaru Clutch Forks Cracking Under Pressure

 Sometime in May (2016), a customer contacted us regarding this issue with his FRS/BRZ clutch fork, various other owners had complained and a few even broke their forks already.
 At first, we did not believe it; it is a simple part, 3mm wall steel should handle the loads, and it is not exactly rocket science.
 The further we dug into the issue and the more people we spoke to, the more we realized we needed to attempt to come up with a solution.

 What is Occurring and Why?

 Like most components original equipment manufacturers design, they are designed for certain loads and service life.
 When enthusiasts, like all of us, install a stronger clutch and heavier sprung pressure plate to deal with more horsepower and torque, that clutch fork is being worked extremely hard.
 As engineers, we would say the fork is being worked near or even past the materials’ yield strength and is being plastically deformed.
-Continued operation creates micro stress fractures that will continue to propagate until ultimate failure and fracture occur.
+The continued operation creates micro stress fractures that will continue to propagate until ultimate failure and fracture occur.

 Material Properties, Yield Strength, and Deformation

 In the below section, we’re going to do our best to give a small crash course into material properties, yield strength, deformation, and stress.
 The content is a bit dry but is important to fully understand what is occurring to the clutch fork.
 Our focus will be metal material properties as that is what is used here.